wolfwood/navcaps/README.md

-# Navigation Switch Key-Caps and MX Adapters
+# Navigation Switch Key-Caps and MX Adapters and Trackpoint Extension Stems

+## Status
+Right now, the project is focusd on keycaps for 10x10 nav switches and extension stems for trackpoints.
+I'm using this [10x10 MX adapter](https://www.thingiverse.com/thing:3958026).
+MX Adapters for other switches are on the TODO.

+## Usage

+First, edit `settings.scad` to select a `stem_model` and `keycap_style` from among those available in `stems/` and `keycaps/` respectively.
+Edit others settings as appropriate, the main one of interest is `effective_height`; measuring the height of adjacent keys from the switch plate will provide a good starting place.
+All distances are in millimeters.

+Next, run `make update`.
+This is necessary anytime you edit `stem_model` or `keycap_style` because openscad anly allows string literals in imports, so we import a symlink, maintained by `make`, that points to the appropiate files.
+You will also need to manually initiate a preview or render once in any running openscad window as it doesn't watch the symlinks for changes.

+You can then open the the stem in openscad to look at the result, or `openscad final.scad` to see the high quality render (may take several minutes to complete).
+If you are happy with the result you can use export, or run `make things/<MyStem>.stl` to generate an `.stl` for slicing.
+Any name of the form `things/*.stl` will render the cap specified in the settings, so its easy to try out a few different settings.

+## Comparison of Supported Nav Switches

-## SKQU - The Classic 10x10 mm 5-way Nav Switch
+### SKQU - The Classic 10x10 mm 5-way Nav Switch

 **[r/ErgoMechKeyboards](https://www.reddit.com/r/ErgoMechKeyboards/)** has coalesced around these, particularly due to the excellent modelling work and infographic by *[u/HellMoneyWarriors](https://www.reddit.com/user/hellmoneywarriors/)* found [here on thingiverse](https://www.thingiverse.com/thing:3958026), through-hole contacts, and easy availability from [Adafruit](https://www.adafruit.com/product/504) and others.
-Turns out these are all roughly the same regardless of manufacturer, clones of an obsoleted ALPS part, SKQU.
+Turns out these are all roughly the same regardless of manufacturer; clones of an obsoleted ALPS part, SKQU.

 #### Wiring
 There is one pin for each of the 5 switches and one common pin.